Colly Ezeh

-Colly Barnes Ezeh, commonly known as Colly, also known as Steve (史提夫, born 10 December 1979) is a former footballer who played as a centre-back or striker.
-Born in Nigeria, he represented Hong Kong internationally.
+Colly Barnes Ezeh (史提夫, born 10 December 1979), commonly known as Colly or Steve, is a former professional footballer who played as a centre-back or striker.
+Born in Nigeria, he played for the Hong Kong national team.

-Career

 Club career

-When he was in Mohun Bagan AC, he only played in cup matches.
+When Ezeh was in Mohun Bagan, he only played in cup matches.

+International career

+On 15 November 2006, Ezeh made his international debut for Hong Kong in the 2007 AFC Asian Cup qualification match against Bangladesh.